nstudach/autospider-salt/README.md

    }

 	```
-1. You can now run run spiderweg as `$ ./spiderweb.py config.json`
+1. You can now run run spiderweb as `$ ./spiderweb.py config.json`
 1. The created Minions should self destruct as soon as they are done measuring and uploading.
 1. Enjoy!

+* note that spiderweb uses the production-piet branch of pathspider*